ppira/udisksauto/README.md

 # udisksauto
-Simple service that automatically mounts removable devices with python dbus and udisks2
+Simple service that automatically mounts removable devices with python3 dbus and udisks2